 Terminology

 Throughout this document, Pearl Public School District may be referenced as ‘the district’ or ‘PPSD’.
 Pearl Junior High School may be referenced as PJH.
+ChromeOS Laptop Device may be further referenced as ‘chromebook’.

 Contact Information

 All questions should be directed to Kevin W. Knuckles, Director of Technology.
 Mr. Knuckles may be contacted using the following contact information: